Shrec2111/keep-it-clean/README.md

 # keep-it-clean
-code-preeetier is a Node.js package designed to analyze code quality, perform linting, static analysis, and code formatting.
+code-prettier is a Node.js package designed to analyze code quality, perform linting, static analysis, and code formatting.

 ## Features